qaware/protocurl/TESTS.md

 # Tests

 There are two tests.
-The docker-containerized tests and cross-platform native tests (running on windows, macos, etc.).
+The docker-containerized tests and multi-platform native tests (running on windows, macos, etc.).
-The containerized tests do much of the heavy lifting in ensuring correctness - whereas the native tests ensure that the basic functionality work cross-platform and contains regression tests for OS-specific behavior.
+The containerized tests do much of the heavy lifting in ensuring correctness - whereas the native tests ensure that the basic functionality work multi-platform and contains regression tests for OS-specific behavior.

 ## Containerized Tests